VAR logo English

 Français

-Looking for workable definitions of familiar terms
+Looking for workable definitions of some familiar terms

-Before we can build machines with artificial consciousness, we need to establish what is natural consciousness.
-However, this term is not alone, and there are several that we talk about freely in conversation, without having an formal definition of what they are: we have only a vague feel for what constitutes them.
-These include the distinction between life and non-life; and the distinction between free-will and non-free-will.
+Following on from the previous chapter, and the chapter before that, we can ask what work we might expect the next MC to do.
+If we assume that it might have something to do with artificial consciousness, we first need to establish what is natural consciousness.
+Moreover, this term is not alone, and there are several related terms that we talk about freely in conversation, without having a formal definition of what they are: we have only a vague feel for what constitutes them.
+These include the distinction between life and non-life; and the distinction between free-will and non-free-will (either deterministic or totally random).

 Life